Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/VideoApi.md

         //Apikey.setApiKeyPrefix("Token");

         VideoApi apiInstance = new VideoApi(defaultClient);
-        OffsetDateTime splitTime = new OffsetDateTime(); // OffsetDateTime | Specify the desired time at which to split the video in TimeSpan format.
+        OffsetDateTime splitTime = OffsetDateTime.now(); // OffsetDateTime | Specify the desired time at which to split the video in TimeSpan format.
         String fileUrl = "fileUrl_example"; // String | Optional; URL of a video file being used for conversion.
 Use this option for files larger than 2GB.
-        OffsetDateTime timeSpan = new OffsetDateTime(); // OffsetDateTime | Optional; Specify the desired length of the second video in TimeSpan format.
+        OffsetDateTime timeSpan = OffsetDateTime.now(); // OffsetDateTime | Optional; Specify the desired length of the second video in TimeSpan format.
 Leave blank to include the rest of the video.
 Maximum time is 4 hours.
         File inputFile = new File("/path/to/file"); // File | Input file to perform the operation on. try {
             SplitVideoResult result = apiInstance.videoSplitVideo(splitTime, fileUrl, timeSpan, inputFile);